 Join our team of bright and engaged students and become part of a close community of learners and leaders!
 The University Learning Center is staffed entirely by undergraduates, bringing free peer tutoring to anyone enrolled in the NYU courses we support.
 With extensive hours and a variety of services all led by you, you'll have the opportunity to make a positive impact on others while building your skills and thinking creatively.
 Student success is our mission.
 Join us to help yourself and others Achieve Excellence!

 Information Assistants are the first point of contact for any student entering the ULC seeking assistance.
 IAs manage the flow of traffic at our two locations, matching students with an appropriate Learning Assistant and keeping track of learning sessions.
 They also provide students with information about other relevant workshops and programs provided by the ULC.
 Daily tasks include greeting students, data entry, answering phones, assisting with marketing efforts and social media, and general administrative duties.

-Learning Assistants are academic tutors.
+Learning Assistants are academic tutors who support over 100 NYU courses in both the sciences (e.g., chemistry, biology, physics, mathematics, economics) and humanities (e.g., psychology, literature, writing, foreign languages).
 LAs work with peers in one-to-one sessions to help students become better learners, tackling difficult material with them or breaking down concepts to help students identify the source of their difficulties.
 LAs help clarify the material and offer their own perspectives on learning it.
 LAs must keep up with material in any class for which they tutor.